LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 An arduous task?
 There is a way to ease the transformation.
 In fact most what you see will simply get thrown into the <></> section.
 We would have to rewrite a few key words, for example class is a reserved html word so in JSX it will become className.

-We can use Find and Replace for some of these words later which we will do but there is a better way though which takes some of the effort away.
+We can use Find and Replace for some of these words later which we will do but there is a better way though which takes some of the effort away especially when you are new to React styled blogging frameworks.
 [Use transform](https://transform.tools/html-to-jsx).

 We will take a bottom up approach here.
 Copy your entire index.html file into the HTML window of the transform page and you should see the resulting transformed code in the JSX section.
 Here is a copy of the HTML.

+Yes I know, the indentation is off but that's how it came shipped, free.

 ```html
 <!DOCTYPE HTML>